 Tropical cyclones and global climate

-We have computed synthetic tracks of tropical cyclones in different climate states (modern, the Last Glacial Maximum, the Pliocene warm period) and studied their contribution to global climate.
-Recently, we published a paper on this subject in Nature (Fedorov et al 2010).
+We have computed synthetic tracks of tropical cyclones in different climate states (modern, the Pliocene warm period) and studied their potential contribution to global climate.
+We published a paper on this subject in Nature (Fedorov et al 2010).
 More recently we studied the effect of anthropogenic climate change on tropical cyclones (Studholme at al. 2022).